chilli007123/Dissertation/Dissertation MD FILE.md

 ### Computer virus history
 #### ILOVEYOU Virus
 Computer viruses have been around since early computer development.
 One of the most significant computer viruses was the "ILOVEYOU" virus.
-This computer virus came would be received via email and appear to be a text document described as a "Love letter coming from me".
+The web article by [@Root_2022] explains the computer virus would be received via email and appear to be a text document described as a "Love letter coming from me".
 However, most users didnt realise the file received was a VBS script which ran a program to corrupt documents on the hard drive and then replicate itself through the use of your address book, and access to the email account.
-(REFERENCE THIS https://www.kaspersky.com/blog/cybersecurity-history-iloveyou/45001/)
 This virus certainly wasn't the first to abuse this exploit, but it was a pivotal moment for malware development and the damages incurred are estimated at about $10 billion.

 #### Zeus Virus